The Hardy--Littlewood--Chowla conjecture in the presence of a Siegel zero: Introduction

 \begin{conjecture}[Hardy--Littlewood--Chowla conjecture] Let $k, \ell \geq 0$, and let $h_1,\dots,h_k$, $h'_1,\dots,h'_\ell$ be distinct fixed natural numbers.
 Then

-as $x \to \infty$, where ${\mathfrak S}$ is defined by \eqref{ss-def} when $\ell > 0$ and is equal to zero otherwise. \end{conjecture}
+as $x \to \infty$, where ${\mathfrak S}$ is defined by~\eqref{ss-def} when $\ell = 0$ and is equal to zero otherwise. \end{conjecture}

-One could also generalize this conjecture by replacing the forms $n + h_j, n+h'_{j'}$ by more general linear forms $a_j n + b_j, a'_{j'} n + b'_{j'}$, no two of which are scalar multiples of each other, but we do not do so here to simplify the notation.
+Clearly Conjectures~\ref{chowla-conj}, \ref{hl-conj} correspond to the special cases $k=0$ and $\ell=0$ respectively of Conjecture \ref{hlc}.
+One could also generalize this conjecture by replacing the forms $n + h_j, n+h'_{j'}$ by more general linear forms $a_j n + b_j, a'_{j'} n + b'_{j'}$, no two of which are scalar multiples of each other, but we do not do so here in order to simplify the notation.

-Only the $k+\ell \leq 1$ cases of Conjecture \ref{hlc} are currently known, even if one assumes the generalized Riemann hypothesis, though see \cite{sawin-shusterman} for some recent progress in the function field case, and the recent preprint \cite{lichtman} for some progress on an averaged version of this conjecture.
+Only the $k+\ell \leq 1$ cases of Conjecture~\ref{hlc} are currently known, even if one assumes the generalized Riemann hypothesis, though see~\cite{sawin-shusterman} for some recent progress in the function field case, and the recent works~\cite{lichtman}, \cite{lichtman-teravainen} for some progress on an averaged version of this conjecture.
 On the other hand, it turns out (perhaps surprisingly) that some progress on this conjecture can be made under an opposing hypothesis, namely the existence of a Siegel zero.
-We use the notational conventions from Heath-Brown's work \cite{heath-brown}:
+We use the notational conventions from Heath-Brown's work~\cite{heath-brown}:

 \begin{definition}[Siegel zero] A \emph{Siegel zero} $\beta$ is a real number associated to a primitive quadratic Dirichlet character $\chi$ of conductor $q_\chi$ such that $L(\beta,\chi)=0$ and

 for some $\eta \geq 10$ (which we call the \emph{quality} of the zero). \end{definition}